Biomimetics: Structural materials

 Nacre exhibits similar mechanical properties however with rather simpler structure.
 Nacre shows a brick and mortar like structure with thick mineral layer (0.2–0.9 μm) of closely packed aragonite structures and thin organic matrix (~20 nm).
 While thin films and micrometer sized samples that mimic these structures are already produced, successful production of bulk biomimetic structural materials is yet to be realized.
 However, numerous processing techniques have been proposed for producing nacre like materials.
 Pavement cells, epidermal cells on the surface of plant leaves and petals, often form wavy interlocking patterns resembling jigsaw puzzle pieces and are shown to enhance the fracture toughness of leaves, key to plant survival.
 Their pattern, replicated in laser-engraved Poly(methyl methacrylate) samples, was also demonstrated to lead to increased fracture toughness.
 It is suggested that the arrangement and patterning of cells play a role in managing crack propagation in tissues.

 Biomorphic mineralization is a technique that produces materials with morphologies and structures resembling those of natural living organisms by using bio-structures as templates for mineralization.
 Compared to other methods of material production, biomorphic mineralization is facile, environmentally benign and economic.

 Freeze casting (ice templating), an inexpensive method to mimic natural layered structures, was employed by researchers at Lawrence Berkeley National Laboratory to create alumina-Al-Si and IT HAP-epoxy layered composites that match the mechanical properties of bone with an equivalent mineral/organic content.
 Various further studies also employed similar methods to produce high strength and high toughness composites involving a variety of constituent phases.

 Recent studies demonstrated production of cohesive and self supporting macroscopic tissue constructs that mimic living tissues by printing tens of thousands of heterologous picoliter droplets in software-defined, 3D millimeter-scale geometries.
 Efforts are also taken up to mimic the design of nacre in artificial composite materials using fused deposition modelling and the helicoidal structures of stomatopod clubs in the fabrication of high performance carbon fiber-epoxy composites.

-Various established and novel additive manufacturing technologies like PolyJet printing, direct ink writing, 3D magnetic printing, multi-material magnetically assisted 3D printing and magnetically assisted slip casting have also been utilized to mimic the complex micro-scale architectures of natural materials and provide huge scope for future research.
+Various established and emerging manufacturing technologies such as PolyJet printing, direct ink writing, 3D magnetic printing, multi-material magnetically assisted 3D printing, and magnetically assisted slip casting have also been utilized to mimic the complex micro-scale architectures of natural materials and provide large scope for future research.

 Spider silk is tougher than Kevlar used in bulletproof vests.
 Engineers could in principle use such a material, if it could be reengineered to have a long enough life, for parachute lines, suspension bridge cables, artificial ligaments for medicine, and other purposes.
 The self-sharpening teeth of many animals have been copied to make better cutting tools.

 New ceramics that exhibit giant electret hysteresis have also been realized.